sheepyrad/biof3003-assignment-1/README.md

-# HeartLen App
+# HeartLens App

 ## Project Overview

-The HeartLen App is a web-based tool designed to process photoplethysmography (PPG) signals captured via a webcam.
+The HeartLens App is a web-based tool designed to process photoplethysmography (PPG) signals captured via a webcam.
 It calculates heart rate, heart rate variability (HRV), and signal quality using machine learning models.
 The processed data can be saved to a MongoDB database for further analysis.

 ## Repository Structure